Search forestry content

 B.C. is a world leader in sustainable forest management with leading-edge environmental practices.
 Owning 94 per cent of the land and forest resources lets us determine where, when and how forest resources can be used.

-BC Timber Sales (BCTS) manages 20 per cent of the Crown timber harvest, generating revenue for British Columbians through the safe, sustainable development and auction of Crown timber.
-BCTS is a stand-alone program within the Ministry of Forests, Lands, Natural Resource Operations and Rural Development.
+BC Timber Sales (BCTS) manages about 20 per cent of the province’s allowable annual cut for Crown timber, generating economic prosperity for British Columbians through the safe, sustainable development and auction of Crown timber.
+BCTS operates in 33 communities and directly supports over 8,000 jobs across B.C.

 The Province of British Columbia is taking action to maintain the forest sector’s position as a driving force in B.C.’s economy, especially in rural communities.
 The forest sector is a critical economic generator for B.C.
 It supports healthy, stable communities, and provides jobs for tens of thousands of British Columbians.